 2. Choose the Number of Burners

 That being said, a case can be made for selecting a one-burner stove.
-Single-burner designs like the Coleman Butane Instastart and MSR WindBurner Stove Combo System work well for one-pot or dehydrated meals on quick trips with one to three people.
-In addition, they take up less space and bulk, and are significantly lighter than the two-burner competition.
-Of course, cooking space is very limited and you won’t be whipping up five-course meals, but one-burner stoves are generally very portable and some options like the MSR WindBurner kit can cross over decently well for backpacking.
+Single-burner designs like the Eureka SPRK+ Butane Camp Stove and MSR WindBurner Stove Combo System work well for one-pot or dehydrated meals on quick trips with one to three people.
+In addition, they take up less space and bulk and are significantly lighter than the two-burner competition.
+Of course, cooking space is very limited and you won’t be whipping up five-course meals, but one-burner stoves are generally very portable, and some options like the MSR WindBurner kit can cross over decently well for backpacking.

 If you're planning to take the camp chef role seriously and anticipate consistently cooking for large groups of approximately seven people or more, it’s worth looking into three-burner stoves like Camp Chef’s Tahoe and Expedition 3X models.
 Their large footprints and powerful burners put them almost in a class of their own.
 Alternatively, you can choose a stove system that can be linked together to increase cooking space.
-For instance, models like the Jetboil Genesis Basecamp System and Eureka Gonzo Grill Cook System can be daisy-chained to other Jetboil or Eureka stoves and connected to a single propane bottle.
-For those that are concerned about packed size and portability—and are willing to pay for the privilege—these add-on set-ups can make a lot of sense.
+For instance, models like the Jetboil Genesis Basecamp System and Eureka Ignite Plus can be daisy-chained to other Jetboil or Eureka stoves and connected to a single propane bottle.
+For those who are concerned about packed size and portability—and are willing to pay for the privilege—these add-on setups can make a lot of sense.
 In the end, the number of burners you need comes down to a combination of personal preference, how intricate your meals are, and how many campers you need to feed.

 A final and often-overlooked consideration when discussing burners is space.
 A generous cooking footprint will allow you to place two large-diameter items side-by-side—such as a 12-inch cast iron skillet and cookpot for spaghetti.
 Compact models can still squeeze in two 10-inch pans, but you can run out of real estate cooking a large meal.
 Before buying, we recommend looking closely at each stove’s specifications to ensure you have enough room for your cookware.